Kraków: 20th century to the present

+The Kraków Ghetto was set up in 1941 by the occupational German Nazi General Government.

 Before the formation of ghettos, which began in the Kraków District in December 1939, Jews were encouraged to flee the city.
-For those who remained, the German authorities decided in March 1941 to allocate a then-suburban neighborhood, Podgórze District, to become Kraków's ghetto, where many Jews subsequently died of illness or starvation.
+For those who remained, the German authorities decided in March 1941 to allocate a then-suburban neighborhood, Podgórze, to become Kraków's ghetto, where many Jews subsequently died of illness or starvation.
 Initially, most ghettos were open and Jews were allowed to enter and exit freely, but as security became tighter the ghettos were generally closed.
 From autumn 1941, the SS developed the policy of extermination through labour, which further worsened the already bleak conditions for Jews.
 The inhabitants of the Kraków Ghetto were later murdered or sent to German extermination camps, including Bełżec and Auschwitz, and to Kraków-Płaszów concentration camp.
 The largest deportations within the Distrikt occurred from June to September 1942.
 More specifically, mass deportation from Kraków's ghetto occurred in the first week of June 1942, and the ghetto was finally liquidated in March 1943.

 The film director Roman Polanski survived the Kraków Ghetto.
 Oskar Schindler selected employees from the ghetto to work in his enamelware factory Deutsche Emailwarenfabrik, saving them from the camps.
 Similarly, many men capable of physical labor were saved from deportation to extermination camps and instead sent to labor camps across the General Government.
 By September 1943, the last of the Jews from the Kraków Ghetto had been deported.
 Although looted by occupational authorities, Kraków remained relatively undamaged at the end of World War II, with most of the city's historical and architectural legacy spared.
 Soviet forces under the command of Marshal Ivan Konev entered the city on 18 January 1945 and began arresting Poles loyal to the Polish government-in-exile or those who had served in the Home Army.